Don’t Move Apartments Without These 10 Tips

 Packing Up and Moving Out

 Once you’re clear about how the security deposit reimbursement process works, turn your focus to packing up and moving out.
-Use these tips to make the process easier:
+Use some of these 10 tips to make the process easier:

 Moving always takes longer than you think.
 As a rule of thumb, always prepare for twice the amount of time.
 For example, if you think moving out will only take one afternoon, plan for an entire day.
 You’ll likely encounter small issues along the way, making an extra trip to the hardware store or cleaning up unexpected messes.